UK’s “Yorkshire Ripper” serial killer Peter Sutcliffe dies

-LONDON (AP) - Britain’s Prison Service says that serial killer Peter Sutcliffe, who was widely known as the “Yorkshire Ripper,” has died in the hospital.
+LONDON (AP) - The British serial killer known as the “Yorkshire Ripper” died Friday at a hospital in northern England.
+He was 74.

+Peter Sutcliffe, a former grave digger, was serving a life sentence for killing 13 women in Yorkshire and northwest England between 1975 and 1980.

-The 74-year-old had tested positive for COVID-19 and was suffering from underlying health conditions.
-His cause of death will be investigated by the coroner.
+He had reportedly refused treatment after testing positive for COVID-19 and was suffering from a number of underlying health conditions.
+His death will be investigated by the coroner.

-Sutcliffe was serving a life sentence after being convicted of murdering 13 women in northern England between 1975 and 1980.
+Sutcliffe’s barbaric attacks on young women were compounded by the police incompetence that allowed him to evade arrest and continue killing.
+The manhunt for the Ripper was one of the biggest the country had ever known, with some 2.5 million manhours spent trying to catch him.

+Though interviewed nine times, Sutcliffe was only caught after being found with a prostitute in his car.

-Sutcliffe was convicted in 1981.
-He spent some time in Broadmoor Hospital in Berkshire before being transferred to Frankland prison in 2016 after being deemed stable enough to serve time in prison.
+He was convicted in 1981 and, after a long spell in Broadmoor Hospital in Berkshire, he was transferred to HMP Frankland in 2016 after being deemed stable enough to serve time in prison.

-“HMP Frankland prisoner Peter Coonan (born Sutcliffe) died in hospital on November 13.
-The Prisons and Probation Ombudsman has been informed,” the service said in a statement.
+A Prison Service spokesman said: “HMP Frankland prisoner Peter Coonan (born Sutcliffe) died in hospital on November 13.
+The Prisons and Probation Ombudsman has been informed.”

+Sutcliffe reportedly suffered from a range of conditions before his death, including heart trouble, diabetes and obesity.

 Sign up for Daily Newsletters